Which Pro Screenwriting Software To Choose

 1. Final Draft

-Luckily, Final Draft frequently offers promotional discount rates to get the base price of the software down, and there’s a well-known student discount where you can usually get the service at $99 with a student email.
+Luckily, Final Draft frequently offers promotional discount rates to lower the software’s base price.
+There’s also a well-known student discount, where you can usually get the service for $129.99 with a student email.
+Sometimes, you can get it for $99.99

-As Final Draft is the screenwriting program I’ve personally used the most, I will quickly recap what it can do and then dive into an extended review outlining my particular feelings about it.
+As Final Draft is the screenwriting program I’ve personally used the most, I will quickly recap its capabilities and then dive into an extended review outlining my particular feelings about it.

 What are some of the benefits of Final Draft?